YeeFei93/serverless-url-shortener/README.md

 The organized file structure makes it easy to understand and troubleshoot each deployment phase.

-**Note:** The infrastructure is already deployed.
-SSL certificates are automatically provisioned and validated via Route 53.
+**Note**: The infrastructure deployment is automated and reproducible.
+Due to student AWS account limitations with daily resource cleanup, you may need to run `terraform apply` daily to restore any destroyed resources (primarily S3 buckets).

 ### 4. Frontend Deployment (Automated)